mpalourdio/xps13/README.md

  - ~~repeating keystroke issue (should be fixed with BIOS A01)~~ (fixed with BIOS A01)
  - ?

-From **A02**, boot options are not needed anymore, sound will be ok and touchpad will be in i2c mode !
+From **A02**, boot options are not needed anymore.
+Sound will be ok (HDA mode by default) and touchpad will be in i2c mode as ``!Windows 2013`` is not needed anymore to make audio work!
 It's still recommended to have a recent kernel (3.17+).
 Verify your touchpad mode with ``xinput``.
 It should give you something like ``DLL0665:01 06CB:76AD UNKNOWN`` if i2c mode is on.
 You could have to blacklist psmouse too.
 See [here](config6/psmouse-blacklist.conf).